rezamshy/Django_App/README.md

 # MediaShare app
-A platform for rating the movies and video games you like.
+A platform for rating the movies and video games you have watched or played.

 Future featurs:
 User login
 Share app
-fetch data
+Fetch data
-recommendation system
+Recommendation system